vimpunk/cratetorrent/DESIGN.md

 Unless the piece is very large and there are many small files, the second part (finding the last file intersecting with piece) should be very quick, with only a few iterations.
-(This is the part that could be optimized by storing which a file intersects with with the file information, but as can be seen.)
+(This is the part that could be optimized by storing which pieces a file intersects with in the file information.)

+Then, getting the file indices is not sufficient: when writing to each file, we also need to know where exactly in the file we need to write the part of the piece.
+For each file to be written to, we query the slice of the file that overlaps with the piece, and write to file at that position.

 ##### Example
 Let's illustrate with an example.
 The first row contains 3 pieces, each 16 units